Neural Enhanced Belief Propagation for Data Association in Multiobject Tracking: NEBP-based Multi-Object Tracking

 \subsection{The Loss Function}

 For supervised learning, it is assumed that ground truth object tracks are available in the training set.
 Ground truth object tracks consist of a sequence of object positions and object identities (IDs).
 During the training of the \ac{gnn}, the parameters of all neural networks are updated through back-propagation, which computes the gradient of the loss function.
+The loss function has the form $\Set{L} = \Set{L}_{\text{r}} + \Set{L}_{\text{a}}$.
+Here, the two contributions $\Set{L}_{\text{r}}$ and $\Set{L}_{\text{a}}$ establish false alarm rejection and object shape association, respectively.